synapsestudios/coding-workshop/README.md

 #### TDD

 This app has no UI - the best way to interact with and run the code is through unit tests.
-If that winds up to be challening then that's good news!
+If that winds up to be challenging then that's good news!
 You'll be learning testing and TDD as well as domain modeling!

 #### Getting Started